 Governments are now investing in cyber espionage and civilian cyber defense

-Another worrying aspect of the cyber-espionage and cyber-offensive trends is the parallel growth of state-funded in-house cyberspying and cyber-penetration tooling improvement and the emergence of private sector offensive actors (PSOAs), modern-day mercenaries selling their offensive cyber knowledge and skills to the highest bidders, including governments.
+What’s most concerning is that state-funded in-house cyber spying and cyber-penetration are increasing with the emergence of private sector offensive actors (PSOAs), skilled individuals selling their offensive cyber knowledge to the highest bidders, including governments.

-This resulted in initiatives such as the US Homeland Security “State and Local Security Improvement Act” that frees a federal budget of $500 million dedicated exclusively to securing State and local government networks.
+This has led to several government initiatives to protect its networks, such as the US Homeland Security “State and Local Security Improvement Act,” which directly gives $500 million to protect State and local government networks.

-- HIVE – a CIA malware designed to untraceably send exfiltrated information to CIA servers and receive new instructions from CIA operators
+- HIVE – a CIA malware designed to send untraceable exfiltrated information to CIA servers and receive new instructions from CIA operators

 - Weeping Angel – targeting IoT devices such as smart TV for spying purposes, and